troymessina/ElectronicsLab/chapters/06Diodes.md

 # Part 1 - Measurements

 This is a DC measurement.
-Set up the circuit as shown in Figure 1 for forward bias with a zener diode.
-The figure is shown again in Figure 8.
+Set up the circuit as shown in [](#fig:diodes:diodeVdivider) for forward bias with a zener diode.
+Biasing is shown in [](#fig:diodes:.

 Figure 8.
 A voltage divider circuit built with a diode and resistor connected to a DC power source. (a) Diode schematic. (b)Forward biased diode. (b) Reverse biased diode.